Saturday, December 31, 2011

 Current Supplied By Marty Gold

 I had to post this one because of the fabulous cover art!
-The cover very much reflects the fun nature of the music.
+The cover reflects the nature of the music.
 This is a great early space age recording.

 Sid Ramin worked with Gold on this album.
 It is noted on the back that both Gold and Ramin also worked together on "...all of the Three Suns and Orchestra albums."